ilyakurdyukov/spreadtrum_flash/README.md

 SC6531DA: `sudo ./spd_dump fdl nor_fdl.bin 0x34000000 read_flash 0x80000003 0 0x400000 flash.bin`.

-* Using a boot cable may work the same as the boot key, but I haven't tested this.
+* Instead of finding the boot key (sometimes there's no boot key, as on smart watches with only the power key), it's more convenient to use a boot cable with shorted 4th and 5th pins.
+This is the same as for OTG adapters, so you can combine an OTG adapter with an AM to AM USB cable.
 * If you want to run the tool again then you need to reconnect (also includes battery removal) the phone to the USB.

 ### Useful links